s1vax/Meshtastic/README.md

         - `Circuito de Protección (PCM/BMS) para baterias LiPo` (In some cases): Many LiPo batteries come "bare."
 They need a small circuit board at the tip with the DW01 and 8205A chips.
 Function: Cuts off power if the voltage drops below 2.4V (preventing the battery from permanently failing) or if there is a short circuit.

-        - `Termistor NTC` (Opcional pero recomendado): Si el nodo va a estar al sol (dentro de una caja o estructura), el calor puede ser peligroso.
-Algunos cargadores tienen un pin "TEMP" que, conectado a un termistor pegado a la batería, detiene la carga si la temperatura supera los 45°C - 50°C.
+        - `Termistor NTC` (Optional but recommended): If the node will be in the sun (inside a box or structure), the heat can be dangerous.
+Some chargers have a "TEMP" pin that, when connected to a thermistor attached to the battery, stops charging if the temperature exceeds 45°C - 50°C.

         - `Conectores JST-PH` (2.0mm) o `SH` (1.25mm): Asegurarse de que la polaridad sea la correcta.
 Dato vital: El estándar de cables rojo/negro en baterías chinas a veces viene invertido respecto a lo que esperan las placas Heltec o Seeed.
 Medir con multímetro antes de enchufar.

 - ***Sensores via I2C:***